Migueldfr/EDA/README.md

 In Addition, we have gotten, that the USA the highest prices, but is also the best quality as ski resort.
 Related all I know we can say the USA is          the best Country for doing skiing, as well in resort as well in freeride.

+## Data 📖

+Collect from Kaggle and some scrap in skiresort.info

 ## Author ✒️

 *Miguel De Frutos* - Estudiante del Bootcamp de Data Science en la escuela The Bridge - [Migueldfr](github.com/Migueldfr)

+## Licencia 📄
+This project is public, it can be downloaded, and you can work with on it by yourselve.